Liam Halligan

 Anna Sheils-McNamee as Yelena.
 Photo by Sean Garland

-Thanks to the Irish Arts Council Liam was able to work in Dublin City Council's rehearsal space The Lab in Dublin with actors Anna Sheils-McNamee and Ronan Leahy for a two-week practical exploration into Stanislavski's 'Active Analysis' approach to rehearsals.
+Thanks to the Irish Arts Council and Dublin City Council Liam worked with actors Anna Sheils-McNamee and Ronan Leahy exploring Stanislavski's 'Active Analysis' approach to rehearsals for a two-week period.

 Ronan Leahy as Dr. Astrov.
 Photo by Sean Garland

-The aim was to look at issues around 'line learning' and attempt to transform them into a more creative and positive approach to bringing a text based scene to performance level.
+The aim was to transform the tedious task of 'line learning' into a more creative and positive process, while bringing a text based scene to performance level.

 Anna Sheils-McNamee and Ronan Leahy.
 Photo by Sean Garland.

 Dr. Cathy Leeney of UCD's Drama Department came to view and discuss our final 'work-in-progress'.
-She remarked how the work was so alive, full and immediate and was very eager to see a full production of the play using this approach.
+She remarked how the work was 'so alive, full and immediate' and she was very eager to see a full production using only this approach.

 Let's hope we can make that happen!

 Dr. Cathy Leeney of UCD's Drama Department came to view and discuss our final 'work-in-progress'.
-She remarked how the work was so alive, full and immediate and was very eager to see a full production of the play using this approach.
+She remarked how the work was 'so alive, full and immediate' and she was very eager to see a full production using only this approach.

 Let's hope we can make that happen!